 The traditional models of artificial life have historically drawn from biological paradigms, particularly the principles of Darwinian evolution: mutation, reproduction, selection, and survival.
 The groundbreaking work in computational cellular automata, genetic algorithms, and agent-based simulations, pioneered by Langton, Ray, Holland, Conway and others, have used such metaphors to produce emergent complexity and adaptation in silico.
 While these approaches have yielded compelling models of life-like behavior, they remain fundamentally constrained by their reliance on biologically derived fitness functions and resource-based competition.

-- Non-Darwinian evolution: No fitness score or death-based selection.
+- Non-Darwinian evolution: No fitness score or death-based selection

-- Structural coherence: Stability emerges through symbol convergence and integration.
+- Structural coherence: Stability emerges through symbol convergence and integration

 GOLEM Framework